karwalski/auselection2013/README.md

 Task, to have the preferences for WikiLeaks Party opened on loading of the page.
 All other functionality to remain the same.

+Contact @karwalski for access to the development server which automatically pulls from this repo

 Original - auselection2013
 ==========================